vincejstraub/tools-code-snippets/README.md

-# Custom Pandas Functions
+# Code Snippets

-Script containing a collection of custom functions for making exploratory data analysis with Pandas easier and faster.
+A a collection of code snippets for making exploratory data analysis with python easier and faster.

 ## Files

-* All functions are contained in the script `pandas_funcs.py`.
+* `pandas_funcs.py`: additional functions to make inspecting a Pandas DataFrame object quicker and more exhaustive.

 ## Requirements
 - Python 3.7.7